Alfred Toepfer Medal

 2013 – Erika Stanciu

-For her outstanding achievements in furthering nature conservation in Europe, and as a female role model to many in the Protected Area community, the EUROPARC Federation in cooperation with the Alfred Toepfer Stiftung F.V.S. awarded the Alfred Toepfer Medal 2013 to Erika Stanciu, former president of EUROPARC for six years, trainer and Protected Area expert in capacity building issues.
+For her outstanding achievements in furthering nature conservation in Europe, and as a female role model to many in the Protected Areas community, the EUROPARC Federation in cooperation with the Alfred Toepfer Foundation F.V.S. awarded the Alfred Toepfer Medal 2013 to Erika Stanciu, former president of EUROPARC for six years, trainer and Protected Area expert in capacity building issues.

 2012 – Dr. Arthur Mitchell